1

 State Funded Grant Group Office Hours

 Join fellow state funded grants personnel to ask questions, chat state grants, and more!
 The State Funded Office Hours will be hosted every other month on the last Wednesday of that month.
-All meetings will run from 2:00 pm - 3:00 pm.
+Please note: the State Funded Grant Group OH is only open to State of Colorado grant managers.
+If you are not a State employee, you will be removed from the meeting.
+Meetings run from 2:00 pm - 3:00 pm.
 Below are upcoming meetings, click the date link to join:

 State Grant Google Space